ShamimaNasrin/mechanical-keyboards-shop-server/README.md

 ## Introduction

 KeyClicks is a backend server application for an e-commerce platform dedicated to mechanical keyboard enthusiasts.
-Designed to support a smooth and enjoyable shopping experience, this server handles the heavy lifting of data management, user authentication, and API interactions, providing a solid foundation for the client-side application.
+Designed to support a smooth and enjoyable shopping experience, this server handles the heavy lifting of data management, and API interactions, providing a solid foundation for the client-side application.

 ## Project Overview